AnicetusCer/pex/README.md

 - See at a glance which films are already scheduled to record in Plex.
 - Bring channel art, genre groupings, and on-demand IMDb ratings (click the ⭐ button in the detail pane) into the experience while keeping everything cached locally for speedy, offline-friendly launches.

-To get rolling, copy `config.example.json` (or the platform-specific samples in `make_portable/`) to `config.json` and fill in your paths.
-The only real prerequisite is that you're using Plex DVR with its standard EPG.
-When `owned_source` is set to `"plex_library"`, the mirrored Plex database already knows what you own, so `library_roots` can stay empty—add paths only if you want to scope things to a subset of libraries or document where your files live.
+To get rolling, copy `config.example.json` (or the platform-specific samples in `make_portable/`) to `config.json` and fill in your Plex database paths.
+The only real prerequisite is that you're using Plex DVR with its standard EPG—Pex mirrors Plex's own library database to figure out what you already own, so there's no filesystem scraping or directory configuration to babysit.

-There’s still a filesystem scan mode you can enable, but it’s strictly optional now.
-It’s useful if you can’t copy Plex’s library database, yet it’s slower on big collections, which is why I default to the Plex DB mirror.

-Because the app is written in Rust, it runs on Windows, Linux, and macOS (if you are one of those people), and it's easy to tweak.
+Because the app is written in Rust, it runs on Windows, Linux, and macOS, and it's easy to tweak.
 Grab the code, point your favourite AI at the included primer, and you'll have a head start on customising things for your own setup—especially if your filenames don't follow the `Title (Year)` pattern the app expects today.

 ---